AnuragVerma28nov/JAVA-TUTORIALS/CLASS_PRACTICE/UNIT_2/README_UNIT_2.md

 This folder contains basic Java programs for learning and practice.
 Below is a short description of each file:

--prog1.java: ArithmeticException Example in Java.<br
+-prog1.java: ArithmeticException Example in Java.<br/>
 -prog2.java: ArrayIndexOutOfBoundsException Example in Java.<br>
 -prog3.java: When an exception doesn't occur, the program continues to run normally.<br>
 -prog4.java: When an exception occur but not handled by catch block.<br>